impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

  - Using an action from a private repo (note- you need to provide credentials)
  - Using an action located on Docker Hub

-This [StackOverflow link](https://stackoverflow.com/questions/62045478/what-is-uses-directive-in-github-actions-used-for){:target="_blank" rel="noopener"} gives us some additional info:
+This [StackOverflow link](https://stackoverflow.com/questions/62045478/what-is-uses-directive-in-github-actions-used-for){:target="_blank" rel="noopener" } gives us some additional info:

 > ```
 jobs: